mlesniak/go-raytracer/README.md

 !(full.png)

-Using a bit of [Imagemagick](https://imagemagick.org/index.php)'s magic, we are able to create animations (computation time ca. XX minutes with 16 cores) such as
+Using a bit of [Imagemagick](https://imagemagick.org/index.php)'s magic, we are able to create animations (computation time ca. 23 minutes with 16 cores) such as

 !(animation.gif)